Buy Self-help legal documents

 This article is focused on New Zealand law and explains issues from a Common law perspective.

 How to bring a sexual harassment claim against your employer in New Zealand

 If you have been sexually harassed in your workplace, you can take a personal grievance claim to the Employment Relations Authority.
-For general information on personal grievances, see How to bring a personal grievance against your employer.

 An employee may bring a personal grievance on the grounds of sexual harassment where: